Our purpose and strategy

 By creating phony names, pictures and biographies on dating apps and social media sites, these callous fraudsters are able to gain the trust of their victims over time.
 Often, these criminals will also research their victims’ profiles prior to reaching out to them, making note of their interests to strike up conversations.

-And while not as common as other types of impersonation fraud – whereby criminals pretend to be friends, family or from reputable organisations – romance scams can be just as damaging nonetheless.
+And while not as common as other types of impersonation fraud – whereby criminals pretend to be friends, family or from reputable organisations – romance scams can be seriously damaging.

 Of course, any type of fraud is totally unacceptable.
 But the added layer of emotional deception involved with romance scams means that victims will be left emotionally and financially devastated, with many losing trust in people altogether.

 And as a rule of thumb, we strongly discourage anyone from transferring money to someone they have not met in person.
-After all, there’s no limits to the depths a scammer would sink to get what they want; if they sense a chance to pull on your heart strings with excuses such as family issues, business problems or even medical bills, they won’t hesitate – especially if they know these issues are close to your heart.
+After all, there’s no limits to the depths a scammer would sink to get what they want; if they sense a chance to pull on a potential victim’s heart strings with excuses such as family issues, business problems or even medical bills, they won’t hesitate – especially if they know these issues are close to their targets heart.

-Indeed, as we’ve outlined above, it’s all too easy for someone to set up a fake profile, so it pays to question everything you see on social media bios.
+It’s all too easy for someone to set up a fake profile, so it’s sensible to question everything that’s in a social media bio.
 And when it comes to dating sites in particular, it pays to seek out the organisation’s guidelines via its website on how to prevent fraud from happening.

 Naturally, we also advise that customers never share their banking details online.
-And should you be asked to transfer money quickly, take time to step back and examine the situation.
-If the person asking for the cash were truly someone you could trust, they wouldn’t attempt to rush you into transferring any money - no matter how small the sum.
-Perhaps let a trusted friend know what’s going on, and seek their advice.
+And should a customer be asked to transfer money quickly, they should take time to step back and examine the situation.
+If the person asking for the cash were truly someone that the customer could trust, they wouldn’t attempt to rush anyone into transferring any money – no matter how small the sum.

 Moreover, the Group was also the first financial services provider to offer a name-checking service – 'Confirmation of Payee' – on our app.
 The service is now available to our Halifax, Bank of Scotland and Lloyds Bank customers – giving them peace of mind when sending payments online .